THE State Government will spend $14.9 million in 2016-17 to fight methamphetamine use.

 Treasurer Mike Nahan said the measures were part of a “cross-agency” approach to combating meth.

-“The funding builds on the work being undertaken by WA Police,” Dr Nahan said.
+“The funding builds on the work being undertaken by WA Police to disrupt the supply of the drug into the community,” Dr Nahan said.

 WA Police recorded a 40.8 per cent increase in amphetamine-type stimulant arrests between 2013-14 and 2014-15.